How to apply as a standard applicant

 In addition to the NMBI requirements, you will be required to meet the basic minimum requirements for the HEI concerned.
 It is essential to consult the websites of individual HEIs.

-Find out what points are required for nursing/midwifery applicants 2016.
+Find out what points were required for nursing/midwifery applicants 2019.

 HEAR and DARE